-China began heading back to work about two months ago.
+China was one of the first countries to begin heading back to work at the office about four months ago.

-What we learned there can help leaders everywhere.
+What we have learned there can help leaders and teams everywhere:

 1. Everyone has suffered differently, but teams are universally fractured.